 OpenTelemetry it's a result from the merge of two important projects that are now archived: OpenTracing and OpenCensus.
 The project is incubated in Cloud Native Computing Foundation (CNCF) and has a strong community behind it.
 The CNCF is part of the Linux Foundation and hosts critical components of the global technology infrastructure, including Kubernetes and Prometheus.
-Currently, OpenTelemetry is the second... - Source: dev.to / 2 months ago
+Currently, OpenTelemetry is the second... - Source: dev.to / about 1 year ago

 However, ensuring fault tolerance in distributed systems is not at all easy.
 These systems are complex, with multiple nodes or components working together.
 A failure in one node can cascade across the system if not addressed timely.
-Moreover, the inherently distributed nature of these systems can make it challenging to pinpoint the exact location and cause of fault - that is why modern systems rely heavily on... - Source: dev.to / 7 months ago
+Moreover, the inherently distributed nature of these systems can make it challenging to pinpoint the exact location and cause of fault - that is why modern systems rely heavily on... - Source: dev.to / over 1 year ago

-OpenTelemetry was born from the merger of two other standards that decided to unify forces instead of competing with each other; these projects were OpenTracing and OpenCensus. - Source: dev.to / over 1 year ago
+OpenTelemetry was born from the merger of two other standards that decided to unify forces instead of competing with each other; these projects were OpenTracing and OpenCensus. - Source: dev.to / about 2 years ago

 Prometheus - An open-source systems monitoring and alerting toolkit.